fleetdm/fleet/handbook/product.md

 folder](https://drive.google.com/drive/folders/1nsjqDyX5WDQ0HJhg_2yOaqBu4J-hqRIW) in the shared Google drive.

-Each week Reed Haynes follows the directions in this [document](https://docs.google.com/document/d/1MkM57cLNzkN51Hqq5CyBG4HaauAaf446ZhwWJlVho0M/edit?usp=sharing) (internal doc) and a backup copy of the Product office hours document is created and dropped in the [Product office hours backup folder](https://drive.google.com/drive/folders/1WTSSLxA-P3OlspkMKjlRXKjzZsDRoe-4?usp=sharing) in the shared drive.
+Each week Reed Haynes follows the [directions in this document](https://docs.google.com/document/d/1MkM57cLNzkN51Hqq5CyBG4HaauAaf446ZhwWJlVho0M/edit?usp=sharing) (internal doc) and a backup copy of the Product office hours document is created and dropped in the [Product office hours backup folder](https://drive.google.com/drive/folders/1WTSSLxA-P3OlspkMKjlRXKjzZsDRoe-4?usp=sharing) in the shared drive.

 ## Usage analytics

-In order to understand usage of the Fleet product, we [collect analytics](https://fleetdm.com/docs/using-fleet/usage-statistics) from installations where this functionality is enabled.
+In order to understand the usage of the Fleet product, we [collect analytics](https://fleetdm.com/docs/using-fleet/usage-statistics) from installations where this functionality is enabled.

-Fleet team members can view these statistics in the [Google spreadsheet](https://docs.google.com/spreadsheets/d/1Mh7Vf4kJL8b5TWlHxcX7mYwaakZMg_ZGNLY3kl1VI-c/edit#gid=0) available in Drive.
+Fleet team members can view these statistics in the Google spreadsheet[Fleet usage](https://docs.google.com/spreadsheets/d/1Mh7Vf4kJL8b5TWlHxcX7mYwaakZMg_ZGNLY3kl1VI-c/edit#gid=0) available in Drive.

 ## Rituals